Samanid Empire

-Four brothers—Nuh, Ahmad, Yahya, and Ilyas—founded the Samanid state.
-Each of them ruled territory under Abbasid suzerainty.
-In 892, Ismail Samani (892–907) united the Samanid state under one ruler, thus effectively putting an end to the feudal system used by the Samanids.
-It was also under him that the Samanids became independent of Abbasid authority.
+Four brothers: Nuh, Ahmad, Yahya, and Ilyas, founded the Samanid state.
+Each of them ruled territories under Abbasid suzerainty.
+In 892, Ismail Samani, united the Samanids under his rule, thus effectively putting an end to the feudal system used by the Samanids.
+It was also under him that the Samanids became independent of the Abbasids.
+However, by 945, the government had fallen under the de facto control of the Turkic military slave faction, and the Samanid family's authority had become purely symbolic.

 The Samanid Empire is part of the Iranian Intermezzo, which saw the creation of a Persianate culture and identity that brought Iranian speech and traditions into the fold of the Islamic world.
 This later contributed to the formation of the Turko-Persian culture.

-The Samanids promoted the arts, giving rise to the advancement of science and literature, and thus attracted scholars such as Rudaki, Ferdowsi, and Avicenna.
-While under Samanid control, Bukhara was a rival to Baghdad in its glory.
-Scholars note that the Samanids revived Persian language and culture more than the Buyids and the Saffarids while continuing to use Arabic for sciences as well as the religious studies.
+The Samanids were patrons of the arts, leading to advancements in science and literature, and as a result attracted scholars such as Rudaki, Ferdowsi, and Avicenna.
+Under Samanid rule, Bukhara, rivalled Baghdad in its glory.
+Scholars note that the Samanids did more to revive Persian language and culture than did the Buyids or the Saffarids, all the while continuing to use Arabic for science and religion.
 They considered themselves to be descendants of the Sasanian Empire.
-In a famous edict, Samanid authorities declared that "here, in this region, the language is Persian, and the kings of this realm are Persian kings."
+In a famous edict, the Samanids declare that "here, in this region, the language is Persian, and the kings of this realm are Persian kings."

 History

 Origins

 The Samanid dynasty was founded by Saman Khuda, his descendants became rulers of the Samanid Empire.
 He was a dehqan of Iranian origin from the village of Saman in Balkh province, in present-day northern Afghanistan.
 The earliest appearance of the Samanid family appears to be in Greater Khorasan rather than Transoxiana.
 In some sources, the Samanids claimed to be descended from the House of Mihran of Bahram Chobin.
+This claim is further supported by a geographical treatise from the second half of the 8th century, compiled by five choirs (Togonians) and translated into the Tibetan language.
+In this chronicle, it is mentioned that the descendants of Bahram Chobin migrated to Balkh and settled there.
+According to Gumilev, they were considered the ancestors of the Samanids.
+This provides evidence of the claim even before the Samanid Empire existed.
 It has been claimed that the House of Saman belonged to the Oghuz Turks, although the veracity is unlikely.
 Originally a Zoroastrian, Saman Khuda converted to Islam during the governorship of Asad ibn Abdallah al-Qasri in Khorasan, and named his oldest son as Asad ibn Saman in the governor's honour.
 In 819, the governor of Greater Khorasan, Ghassan ibn Abbad, rewarded the four sons of Asad ibn Saman for their aid against the rebel Rafi ibn al-Layth.
 Nuh ibn Asad received Samarkand; Ahmad ibn Asad received Farghana; Yahya ibn Asad received Tashkent, and Ilyas ibn Asad received Herat.